Collaboratively Self-supervised Video Representation Learning for Action Recognition: Experiments

 \textbf{Selection of Video Generation Target} Since our video generating branch is trained with two different objective functions, we present the performance of each separately on the downstream tasks.
-Therefore, we train models in three different setups, \ie jointly train CSVR with both $\mathcal{L}_{r}$ and $\mathcal{L}_{p}$, and train CSVR with $\mathcal{L}_{r}$ or $\mathcal{L}_{p}$ independently.
+Therefore, we train models in three different setups, \ie, jointly train CSVR with both $\mathcal{L}_{r}$ and $\mathcal{L}_{p}$, and train CSVR with $\mathcal{L}_{r}$ or $\mathcal{L}_{p}$ independently.
 As shown in Table \ref{reb:reconstruction objective}, the results obtained from the full branch objective surpass the result of reconstruction objective in both cases.
 Moreover, when compared to the result of prediction objective, the full branch objective outperforms better on the UCF101 dataset and performs equally well on HMDB51.
+When conducting experiments on the SSv2 dataset, which is more sensitive to temporal information, the performance using the full branch objective significantly surpassed that of using $\mathcal{L}_{r}$ or $\mathcal{L}_{p}$ independently.

-\textbf{Hyperparameter investigation of $\sigma_p, \sigma_c$.} CSVR contains three branches which are jointly optimized by loss function $L$. $\sigma_p, \sigma_c$ in $L$ are the hyperparameters that coordinate the weights of pose prediction branch and context matching branch, respectively.
-We perform a grid search on all combinations of two parameters within a range of 0.5 - 1.5 and conduct the pretraining experiments with each combination to find the optimal parameters.
+\textbf{Hyperparameter Investigation of $\sigma_p, \sigma_c$.} CSVR contains three branches which are jointly optimized by loss function $L$. $\sigma_p, \sigma_c$ in $L$ are the hyperparameters that coordinate the weights of pose prediction branch and context matching branch, respectively.
+We perform a grid search on all combinations of two parameters within a range of 0.5 - 1.25 and conduct the pretraining experiments with each combination to find the optimal parameters.
 Figure \ref{fig:heatmap} shows the results on UCF101 when transferring the pretrained features to the downstream action recognition task.
 As seen, the best results are achieved when $\sigma_p = \sigma_c = 0.75$, which are chosen for all other experiments.

 \textbf{Per-Class Accuracy of Action Recognition with Different Features.} To further investigate the contribution of features from different branches to action understanding, we present a per-class accuracy visualization of typical 26 classes from UCF101 in Figure \ref{fig:per-big}.
 The action classes are divided into three groups shown on horizontal axis.
 The group represented by orange characters (denoted as "orange group") are highly related to dynamic motion.
 The group represented by blue characters (denoted as "blue group") can be easily recognized by static context.
 And the group represented by black characters (denoted as "black group") need both motion and context to distinguish.
 For the orange group, the dynamic motion feature $f_d$ achieves much better results than the static context feature $f_s$, while the opposite conclusion is obtained for the blue group.
 This result demonstrates that the carefully designed pretext tasks can well capture different types of features beneficial to action recognition task.
 Moreover, by jointly optimizing three branches, the integrated feature $f_i$ is refined and greatly improves the feature representation for actions, whether based on motion or context.